-Here is a question I get pretty frequently from my readers:
+I get this question frequently from my readers:

 “Can I succeed in law school even if English is my second language/I am a bad writer?”

-Here is a more specific example of this I got a couple of weeks ago:
+More specifically, here is an actual email I got a couple of weeks ago:

 Apparently, a lot of Larry Law Law readers are not from the US.